 Career development is the sole answer to low job satisfaction, but what exactly is it?
 Briefly, it’s a process when a person is aiming for a job that matches one’s psychological, physical, and spiritual needs.
 It’s a very personalized process because each person is different and has different needs and expectations.

-For example, someone who only values money doesn’t mind working long hours, and doesn’t care about the intrinsic meaning in their job, would probably choose to be a hedge fund manager.
+For example, someone who only values money doesn’t mind working long hours, and doesn’t care about the intrinsic meaning of their job, would probably choose to be a hedge fund manager.
 But someone who doesn’t care about money and wants to have an impact in their community would become a social worker.

 How Does Career Development Work?